itsjoshuagraves/digitalgarden/content/docs/published-00008.md

 weight: 10
 tags: [Thoughtful Design]
 originalURL: https://www.smashingmagazine.com/2016/10/giving-your-product-a-soul/
+summary: "I wrote about why it's important that the products we make have a little personality.
+Not delight, but soul."
 ---

 After a few years of designing products for clients, I began to feel fatigued.
 I wondered why.
 Turns out, I’d been chasing metric after metric.
 “Increase those page views!”
 “Help people spend more time in the app!”
 And it kept coming.
 Still, something was missing.
 I knew that meeting goals was part of what a designer does, but I could see how my work could easily become commoditized and less fulfilling unless something changed.